-It's good to plan for the future with confidence.
 Berlin is already in the midst of preparations for an eventful 2022.
-Every week more ideas, plans and dates are set in stone.
+Ideas, planning and concrete dates are increasing.
 We'll present the latest ones to you here and provide you with constant updates.
 Let us inspire you.

 A look ahead to next year: Berlin 2022